PAP Flap Breast Reconstruction – (Profunda Artery Perforato Flap Surgery) – Phoenix/Scottsdale, AZ

 - Procedure Recovery Location

 We want to provide you with beautiful results, and a remarkable reconstruction after your mastectomy.
-If you would like to learn more about PAP surgery or the different types of breast reconstruction available to you, please call and schedule a private consultation with Dr. Zakhary, Dr. Torabi, Dr. Matatov, or Dr. Tessler at your earliest convenience.
+If you would like to learn more about PAP surgery or the different types of breast reconstruction available to you, please call and schedule a private consultation with Dr. Zakhary, Dr. Torabi, or Dr. Matatov at your earliest convenience.

 Individual results are not guaranteed and may vary from person to person.
 Images may contain models.